f-forcher/blog-posts/Polynomial Chaos.md

      njev: 0
       nlu: 0
 ```
-the field `sol.y` will contain our solution, a trajectory through the state space evaluated at each time `sol.t`.
+The field `sol.y` will contain our solution, a trajectory through the state space evaluated at each time `sol.t`.

+## Overview of numerical methods for ODEs
+`TODO`

-### Visualizing the solution
+## Visualizing the solution
-We can plot our solution in various ways.
+Back to our harmonic oscillator: we can plot our solution to the equation in various ways.
 First, lets look at the components separatedly: we can observe the
 so-called harmonic motion in action, oscillating around the equilibrium point at the origin $x=0$.

 ![Harmonic solution position and velocity](img/H1_pos_v.svg)

 Another possibility: we can ignore time and plot the solution $y=[x,v]$ directly on the state space.
 Here we can observe
-the trajectory (in blue) determined by the the initial condition (the red dot, plotted with its derivative vector).
+the trajectory (in blue) determined by the the initial condition (the red dot, plotted with its derivative vector, not to scale).

 ![Harmonic solution position and velocity](img/blog_h1_vecfield_sol.svg)